DawoonC/frontend-nanodegree-feedreader/README.md

 <br><i>This project was made with Jasmine framework</i>

 ## How it works
-When page is loaded, the test results will be displayed at the bottom of the page.<br>
+When page loads, the test results will be displayed at the bottom of the page.<br>
-The test #6 and #7 might fail, please try refresh the page.